orstavik/JoiEvents/docs/1d2_composedEvents/3_1_1_WhatIs_BounceSequence.md

 Event targets are grouped by their direct PropagationContext.
 The PropagationContext consists of:
 1. `root`: a PropagationRoot which is the `shadowRoot` for web components and the `window` for the main DOM.
 2. `parent`: the UseR PropagationContext's PropagationRoot (`root`).
-3. `path`: all the element's within that PropagationContext between the `target` and in direct ascent upto and including the PropgationContext's `root`.
+3. `path`: all the element's within that PropagationContext between the `target` and in direct ascent upto and including the PropagationContext's `root`.

 PropagationContexts are sequenced according to the following three rules, listed in order of priority:
 1. **UseR wins**.
 All event listeners in the UseR contexts *always* run before any event listener in the UseD contexts (cf. top->down, lightDom->shadowDom).